Jack Davenport: Career

-Davenport had not planned to become an actor; however, his career began when he took a gap year after attending Cheltenham College.
-A director from Theatr Clwyd was impressed by his performance in a summer drama course and asked Davenport to work for him.
-Aged 18 he was in Wales, performing bit parts in Hamlet, where he became friends with Rhys Ifans.

-The following year, he attended the University of East Anglia (UEA), concentrating in Film Studies and English Literature.
-He tried acting once more at the UEA but was not, at this point, particularly interested in it.
-Davenport had considered becoming a member of a film crew, as opposed to acting in front of the camera.
-His mother advised him, after his graduation from UEA, to write to John Cleese requesting work on the set of his upcoming film, Fierce Creatures, so that Davenport could gain some experience behind the camera.
-Cleese instead sent Davenport's letter to the casting department, and he was subsequently cast as a trainee zookeeper.
-Whilst a small part with few lines it provided his first opportunity to work in front of the camera.
+After Davenport's graduation, his mother advised him to write to John Cleese requesting work on the set of his upcoming film, Fierce Creatures, so that he could gain experience behind the camera.
+Cleese instead sent Davenport's letter to the casting department, and he was subsequently cast in his first onscreen role as a trainee zookeeper.
 After the production of Fierce Creatures was completed, Davenport found an agent who secured him an audition for the role of Miles Stewart in the BBC television drama series This Life.

-Since then Davenport has played roles in many successful films and TV series, including The Talented Mr. Ripley, Coupling and Ultraviolet, as well as the box office smash Pirates of the Caribbean: The Curse of the Black Pearl, and its sequels, Dead Man's Chest and At World's End.
+Since then Davenport has played roles in many successful films and TV series, including The Talented Mr. Ripley, Coupling and Ultraviolet, as well as the box office hit Pirates of the Caribbean: The Curse of the Black Pearl, and its sequels, Dead Man's Chest and At World's End.

 During his career Davenport has also performed voice-overs, having narrated the audio versions of John Buchan's The Thirty-Nine Steps and recorded parts in Anthony Burgess's A Clockwork Orange.
 He also provides the voice over for the British MasterCard advertisements (the American being done by Billy Crudup).